Vow launches Australia's first cultured meat - evokeAG.

 George Peppou.
 Vow Founder and CEO, George Peppou.

-Ever eaten cell-based meat?
+Ever eaten lab grown meat?
 Unless you’ve hunted it down in Singapore or the USA, chances are the answer is no. Because despite startups, investors, and governments together investing billions in accelerating cultured meat’s path to market, the reality is, most companies fail.

 Which makes Vow – a cellular ag startup – all the more impressive.
-Vow has recently become only the third company in the world to sell meat made from cultured cells.
+Vow has recently become only the third company in the world to sell meat made from cultured cells and the first Australian company to launch a cultured meat product.
 Approval came from the Singapore Food Agency for cultivated quail made from the rare Japanese species, Coturnix japonica.

 Remembering this as the company which once created a global stir after creating meatballs with woolly mammoth DNA, it’s perhaps not surprising that Vow is pushing the boundaries in marketing their first (commercial) product.